 Represented an incarcerated transgender woman who was denied medically-necessary treatment for gender dysphoria.
 In 2018, the U.S. District Court for the Eastern District of Missouri issued a permanent injunction requiring the Missouri Department of Corrections (MDOC) to provide the doctor-recommended treatment.
 The order also bars the MDOC from enforcing Missouri’s “freeze-frame” policy – a blanket ban on providing hormone treatment to any transgender person who was not receiving such treatment prior to incarceration.
 This ruling is believed to be the first to find that freeze-frame policies are unconstitutional.

-- The Isthmus Foundation, Board of Directors
+- The Isthmus Foundation, Board of Directors, 2019-present

 - “Stepping into the Shoes of the Department of Justice: The Unusual, Necessary, and Hopeful Path the Illinois Attorney General Took to Require Police Reform in Chicago,” Northwestern Journal of Law & Social Policy (Winter 2020)